microsoft/WindowsAppSDK/docs/EngineeringSystem/WinAppSDK-Maestro.md

 in your command line.
 If not, you may need to restart.

+NOTE: many of the default values you see next when using the darc commands are dotnet related.
+Please ignore or replace those values with our own such as for the build_asset_registry_base_uri

 3) Call 'darc authenticate' with your darc client
 This will open up a notepad where you'll be able to set build_asset_registry_base_uri and provide three different PATs (BAR, Github, AzureDevOps).